Claffystic/DavinciConverterScript/README.md

 # DavinciConverterScript
-Script for converting .MOV to MP4 and vice versa
+Script for converting MOV to MP4 and vice versa

 ### Requirements:
 - ffmpeg